poudel-bibek/Urban-Control/README.md

 ### 📌 Overview

-This project uses Reinforcement Learning to jointly optimize traffic signal control for pedestrians and vehicles along the Craver Road corridor, featuring one intersection (with four signalized crosswalks) and seven midblock crossings.
+This project uses Proximal Policy Optimization (PPO) to jointly optimize traffic signal control for pedestrians and vehicles along the Craver Road corridor, featuring one intersection (with four signalized crosswalks) and seven midblock crossings.
 Our approach reduces waiting times by up to 52% for vehicles and 67% for pedestrians compared to traditional fixed-time signal control.

 <p align="center">